1950s chevrolet in Havana used for tourist trips.

 1956 Chevrolet Bel Air

-How much cash do I need in Cuba?
+How much cash do I need to bring to Cuba?

+We suggest a minimum of $ 100 dollars per day for expenses not covered in your tour package.
+Prices in Cuba are similar to the United States.
 US credit cards don’t work in Cuba except at Hotel Aston and select restaurants.
 Bring more cash than you think you’ll need.
 You don’t have to spend all of it.
-We suggest a minimum of $100 USD per day.
-Prices in Cuba are similar to the United States.

 If you get stuck short of funds during your Cuba Explorer trip, WE WILL HELP.

-Cuba’s currency is known as the peso, CUP, or moneda nacional.
-The Cuban peso is only good in Cuba.
+Cuba’s currency is called the peso, CUP, or moneda nacional.
 Visitors can purchase Cuban pesos at exchange bureaus (CADECA) with American dollars and other major foreign currencies.

 It is not possible to buy Cuban pesos outside of Cuba.
 We don’t recommend taking Cuban pesos home except as souvenirs, as they have no value outside Cuba.

-Once you purchase Cuban pesos, you will unlikely be able to exchange them back into US dollars or other foreign currencies.
+Once you purchase Cuban pesos, it is unlikely that you can exchange them back for US dollars or other foreign currencies.

-• At Cuban exchange bureaus (CADECA).
-A limited number of CADECAs are available in Havana, including the airport.
+• At Cuban exchange bureaus A limited number of CADECAs are available in Havana, including the airport.
 At a CADECA, you will receive a special tourist rate of 1 dollar for 110 pesos.
-You CAN USE US DOLLARS or other major foreign currencies.
-However, it is unlikely you will be able to redeem your pesos once you purchase them.

-• Ask Cuba Explorer.
-Let us know in advance of travel if you need clarification or help with money in Cuba.
+• Ask Cuba Explorer Tell us before arrival if you need clarifications or help with money matters in Cuba.

 Why would I bother to convert my US dollars into pesos?